enoble2009/trip-service-test/README.md

 #### Constrains:
 * We can't change any existing code if not covered by tests.
 * The only exception is if we need to change the code to add unit tests, but in this case, just automated refactorings (via IDE) are allowed.
+* We can't use any framework (like Mockito) to mock anything in the unit tests.